 This year’s program will begin in November 2018 and end in May 2019.
 CC2PhD Scholars will 1) complete a qualitative interview research project, 2) apply for Leadership Alliance and Big Ten Academic Alliance summer undergraduate research programs, 3) develop an upper-division research proposal that will be used to apply for undergraduate research programs and research grants at their future four-year college, 4) present their interview research project and their upper-division research proposal, and 5) develop a PhD preparation plan for their upcoming junior and senior year.

-Scholars receive support through a small research grant (approximately $200), twice-a-month videoconference meetings with a CC2PhD Graduate Student Mentor, monthly meetings with a CC2PhD Community College Faculty Advisor, monthly discussion sessions with a CC2PhD Transfer Student Peer Advisor, and monthly CC2PhD Saturday Academies at UCLA.
+Scholars receive support through a small research grant (approximately $200), twice-a-month videoconference meetings with a CC2PhD Graduate Student Mentor, monthly meetings with a CC2PhD Community College Faculty Advisor, monthly meetings with a CC2PhD Transfer Student Peer Advisor, and monthly CC2PhD Saturday Academies at UCLA.

 2018-2019 Eligibility Requirements [OUTDATED]